 CIOs must also be intuitive in thinking about their firm’s evolving technology and cybersecurity needs in the future, and in finding and acquiring the right systems and personnel to be ready to support those needs.

 Typical Duties and Responsibilities

-- Plan, manage and coordinate technology infrastructure
+- Plan, purchase, coordinate, and manage a firm’s technology infrastructure

 Education and Background

 The career path for a Chief Information Officer (CIO) entails obtaining a bachelor’s degree in computer information systems, IT management, or a related field; an MBA is a plus.
 To become a CIO, a candidate must have multiple years of experience in technology management in a strategic leadership role, preferably at a law firm.

 - Deep and up-to-date knowledge and understanding of IT and related topics

 - Strong organizational and project management skills